 JEFF ANDRADEJeff served as a radio operator in the second battalion, fourth Marines from 2000-2004.
 He served two deployments in Ramadi, Iraq back in 2004 when he was injured in the line of duty.
 Jeff is the father to two beautiful children and a loving husband to his wife of over 5 years.
 Friends and family flooded our inbox with nominations for Mr. Andrade when we first launched HVAC for Heroes.
 His overwhelming support is a testament to Jeff’s character.
 We thank him for his service and are humbled to have had the opportunity to meet and serve Jeff and his family.

 Cheyne Wilson is a disabled veteran who proudly served as a member of the 1st Ranger Battalion 75th Ranger Regiment from 2001-2005.
-He served three deployments in Afghanistan and one deployment in Iraq.
-During his service, he earned the rank of Sergeant and graduated from the US Army Ranger School and Airborne School.
-Cheyne is the father to a beautiful 12-year-old daughter (Shelby) and a loving husband to his wife (Alicia).
+He served 3 deployments in Afghanistan and 1 deployment in Iraq.
+During his service he reached the rank of Sergeant and graduated from the US Army Ranger School and Airborne School.
+Cheyne is the father to a beautiful 12 year old daughter (Shelby) and a loving husband to his wife (Alicia).